-Guest blog written by Bill Mannel, VP & GM – HPC, Big Data & IoT Solutions, HPE Servers Simulation has revolutionized product design and manufacturing across many
+Guest blog written by Bill Mannel, VP & GM – HPC, Big Data & IoT Solutions, HPE Servers Simulation has revolutionised product design and manufacturing across many

 Incredible things happen when pioneers of industry come together.
-HPE and GE Digital are revolutionizing the way industrial customers do business—with technologies that digitize, analyze, and learn from an valuable operations data.
+HPE and GE Digital are revolutionising the way industrial customers do business – with technologies that digitise, analyse, and learn from an valuable operations data.